ardanlabs/gotraining/topics/go/exercises/chatbot/README.md

 - String handling.
 - Reading one line at a time from an `io.Writer` using the `bufio` package.
 - Using `math/rand` for picking pseudo-random numbers.

+A [template file](template/main.go) is included to get you started.